kh0p/asura/README.md

 Build script is created to work with latest arch linux iso release, on every architecture.
 For now, by default, it installs `gnome` and `awesome-gnome` from official arch repositories.
 It'll also contain few packages of recommended utilities.
+I've implemented few functions from AUI script for network setup and also bootloader installation with configuration.

 ### License